 What is a Virus Mutation?

 A mutation refers to a change in a virus’s genome (genetic code).
-For the sars-cov-2 family of viruses, it is a change in the virus’s RNA code that results in the different variants we have heard about and many have been infected with.
+For the sars-cov-2 family of viruses, it is a change in the virus’s RNA code that results in the different variants we have heard about, and many have been infected with.

 Why are the Mutations in the New Variant a Cause of Concern?

 However, since there is limited information, one cannot predict how the new variant will behave in the future.
-And until we figure out more about the spike protein of Omicron, it is best to get complete immunization and booster doses if you are eligible.
+Until we figure out more about the spike protein of Omicron, it is best to get complete immunization and booster doses if you are eligible.
 Moreover, with the holiday season right around the corner, don’t forget to take care of the COVID-19 safety protocols and keep yourself and your loved ones safe and healthy.

 Beyond Omicron